ursuladas/Ordergrid_Assignment/README.md

 1. Time-based splitting with variations depending on zero share

 ## Models Implemented

+Models are selected per SKU based on their zero share.
+MAE is used for training the ML models since the data has outliers, and MAE is more robust towards outliers.

 1. XGBoost – for SKUs with low zero share.

 2. Zero-Inflated Poisson (ZIP) – for SKUs with high zero share and sufficient history.